IG-PINNs: Interface-gated physics-informed neural networks for solving elliptic interface problems: Abstract

 \section{Abstract}

-Inspired by the attention mechanism, we develop an attention-enhanced physics-informed neural networks (AE-PINNs) for solving elliptic interface equations.
-In AE-PINNs, we decompose the solution into two complementary components: a continuous component and a component with discontinuities across the interface.
-The continuous component is approximated by a fully connected neural network in the whole domain, while the discontinuous component is approximated by an interface-attention neural network in each subdomain separated by the interface.
-The interface-attention neural network adopts a network structure similar to the attention mechanism to focus on the interface, with its key extension is to introduce a neural network that transmits interface information.
-Some numerical experiments have confirmed the effectiveness of the AE-PINNs, demonstrating higher accuracy compared with PINNs, I-PINNs and M-PINNs.
+In this work, we develop interface-gated physics-informed neural networks (IG-PINNs) to solve elliptic interface equations.
+In IG-PINNs, we use a fully connected neural network to capture the smooth behavior across the entire domain.
+In each subdomain separated by the interface, an interface-gated network is utilized to provide corrections at the interface.
+In the architectural design of the interface-gated network, we introduce a gating mechanism and a level-set function derived from the interface.
+This design enables the interface-gated network to effectively handle discontinuous jumps across the interface.
+Some numerical experiments have confirmed the effectiveness of the IG-PINNs, demonstrating higher accuracy compared with PINNs, interface PINNs (I-PINNs) and multi-domain PINNs (M-PINNs).